nestauk/ojd_daps_skills/ojd_daps_skills/app/fonts/README.md

 # Fonts

-This directory should store a `.otf` font file to render the streamlit app with Nesta brand compliant font.
+This directory should store a `AvertaDemo-Regular.otf` font file to render the streamlit app with Nesta brand compliant font.